Badge photo

 Are you interested in general data science or machine learning?
 Do you want to build something specific, like an app or website?
 Here are some recommended resources for inspiration, organized by category:

 • Dataquest — Teaches you Python and data science interactively.
-You analyze a series of interesting datasets, ranging from CIA documents to NBA player stats.
-You eventually build complex algorithms, including neural networks and decision trees.
+You analyze a series of interesting datasets, ranging from CIA documents to NBA player stats to X-ray images.
+You eventually build complex algorithms, including neural networks, decision trees, and computer vision models.

 • Scikit-learn Documentation — Scikit-learn is the main Python machine learning library.
 It has some great documentation and tutorials.